HL7/davinci-ecdx/input/pagecontent/direct-query.md

 ### Introduction

 For Direct Query, the Data Consumer directly queries the Data Source for specific data using the standard FHIR RESTful search.
-Guidance for exchanging data with FHIR search is fully described in the base FHIR specification and the Da Vinci HRex Implementation Guide.
+The base FHIR specification and the Da Vinci HRex Implementation Guide document this interaction.
 Refer to the [US Core] Implementation guide for accessing the set of health data classes and data elements defined by the [ONC United States Core Data for Interoperability (USCDI)].

 ### Benefits